evidentlyai/evidently/docs/book/get-started/oss_quickstart_llm.md

 description: Run your first LLM evaluation using Evidently open-source.
 ---

-This quickstart shows how to run evaluations over text data: for example, inputs and outputs of your LLM system.
+This quickstart shows how to evaluate text data, such as inputs and outputs from your LLM system.

-You can run this example in Colab or any Python environment.
+You can run this in Colab or any Python environment.

 # 1. Installation

-Install the Evidently Python library.
+Install the Evidently library.

 ```python
 !pip install evidently[llm]
 ```

-Import the necessary components:
+Import the required modules:

 ```python
 import pandas as pd